|Amsterdam City Hall, April 1, 2001 - Photo by Rex Wockner|

 In a binding ruling made on Nov.
 24, 2017, and published Jan.
 9, 2018, the Inter-American Court of Human Rights instructed 20 nations that are signatories to the American Convention on Human Rights to let same-sex couples marry: Argentina, Barbados, Bolivia, Brazil, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Suriname and Uruguay.
-Seven of the nations — Argentina, Brazil, Chile, Colombia, Costa Rica, Ecuador and Uruguay — have marriage equality, and Mexico has marriage equality in 26 of its 31 states and in Mexico City, the federal capital.
+Eight of the nations — Argentina, Brazil, Chile, Colombia, Costa Rica, Ecuador, Mexico and Uruguay — have marriage equality.
 Courts in Ecuador and Costa Rica brought in marriage equality because of the Inter-American Court ruling.

 "All countries are obligated to apply the Convention as the court applies it, so it is binding on all as precedent," said Hunter T. Carter, a partner at Arent Fox who has tried a case in the Inter-American Court and represented Chilean same-sex couples in the Inter-American system.